Catherine Branson: Australian Human Rights Commission (2008–2012)

 On 7 August 2008, following fourteen years as a judge of the Federal Court, Branson was appointed president of the Australian Human Rights Commission (AHRC).
 She commenced her five-year term on 14 October, succeeding John von Doussa.
 The role expanded her responsibilities beyond the judiciary to include issues affecting the homeless, unemployed, families of children with disabilities, and individuals in immigration detention centres.
 She implemented a three-year strategic plan to identify Australia's most pressing human rights challenges and to prioritise areas where the AHRC could have the greatest impact.
 On 12 July 2009, Branson was also appointed Human Rights Commissioner.
-During her tenure, she advocated for a federal charter of rights, supported civil marriage for same-sex couples, and emphasised respect, decency, and leadership by example, while promoting academic freedom, free speech, and independent open debate.
+During her tenure, she advocated for a federal charter of rights and supported civil marriage for same-sex couples.

 Branson's work involved visits to detention facilities on Christmas Island and mainland Australia, including Inverbrackie in South Australia, which she described as the most distressing aspect of her role.
-She urged policymakers to witness firsthand the effects of their policies and called for an end to mandatory detention and offshore processing on Christmas Island to ensure compliance with the International Covenant on Civil and Political Rights.
-Branson also participated in international human rights dialogue, including the Australia–Vietnam Human Rights Dialogue and delivering the keynote address at the Australia–Philippines Policy Forum on Human Rights.
+She urged policymakers to witness firsthand the effects of their policies and called for an end to obligatory imprisonment and offshore processing on Christmas Island to ensure compliance with the International Covenant on Civil and Political Rights.
+In addition, Branson gave the keynote speech at the Australia–Philippines Policy Forum on Human Rights and took part in international human rights discussions, including as the Australia–Vietnam Human Rights Dialogue.

 Among her final acts as commissioner, Branson conducted an inquiry into the treatment of individuals suspected of people smuggling offences who claimed to be children.
 The inquiry culminated in the report An Age of Uncertainty, tabled in the Parliament of Australia on 27 July 2012, calling attention to human rights breaches from disputed age assessments and prolonged detention of minors in adult facilities.
-In February 2012, she announced she would step down as president of the AHRC at the end of July, citing the need to spend more time with her husband and elderly parents while living in Adelaide and commuting to Sydney.
+In February 2012, she announced she would step down as president of the AHRC at the end of July, citing the need to spend more time with her family.
 Her term concluded on 29 July, and she was succeeded by Gillian Triggs.